 What details do I give out to my customers?

-Simply log in, select ‘Balances’ from the left-hand navigation and select currency.
-Then click ‘Add wallet’ against the currency you wish to receive.
-This will show you the account name, number and SWIFT BIC along with a reference you can give out to your customers.
+Simply log in, select ‘Balances’ from the left-hand navigation and select/add a currency.
+Then click ‘Add’ for the currency you wish to receive.
+This will show you the account name, IBAN and SWIFT/BIC you can include on your invoices.

 How long will it take for my funds to arrive?

 Funds will be subject to the cut-offs and timelines of the sending bank used by your customer and the clearing system for the given currency.
-Once the funds have arrived, and provided they are referenced by your customer correctly, they will be credited to your account within an hour.
+Once the funds have arrived, they will be credited to your account within an hour and confirmed to you by email.

 What information can I see about the sender?